 - This recipe is vegan.

 - Is this recipe spicy?
 No, mine was not spicy at all.
-If you do want to add extra spice, I would reccomend adding in some red pepper flakes or a small spoonful of chili paste.
+If you do want to add extra spice, I recommend adding in red pepper flakes or a small spoonful of chili paste.

-- How long does this avocado cucumber salad last for?
-Unfortunately, avocado doesn’t stay fresh for too long, but the acid of the dressing does help a little bit.
-If stored in an air-tight container, this avocado cucumber salad should last for about 3-4 days, but does have the best taste and texture on the first day.
+- How long does this avocado cucumber salad last?
+Unfortunately, avocados don’t stay fresh for too long, but the acid in the dressing helps a little bit.
+If stored in an airtight container, this avocado cucumber salad should last for about 3-4 days, but it tastes and has its best texture on the first day.

 - How should this cucumber salad be enjoyed?
-This refreshing salad can be enjoyed as a summer side dish or a snack that can be eaten right out of the bowl.
+This refreshing salad can be enjoyed as a summer side dish, appetizer, or snack, perfect for eating right out of the bowl.

-- What can be substituted for the green goddess seasoning?
-If you don’t have a Trader Joe’ close by, I would recommend using another salt-free dried herb mix, such as Mrs. Dash.
+- What can I use as a substitute for the green goddess seasoning?
+If you don’t have a Trader Joe’ close by, I recommend using another salt-free dried herb mix, such as Mrs. Dash.

 Looking For More Delicious Cucumber Salad Recipes?